termly/apidocs/endpoints/websites_put.md

 The body must have 1 or more of these objects.
 Any attributes not passed in will not be changed.
 Once created, the JSON must be passed as the request body

-The response is an arry of successful response objects or a [failure object](../error_object.md):
+The response is an array of successful response objects or a [failure object](../error_object.md):

 ```JSON
 [